HOPE Lab Research

 Opportunity

 We often select people for scarce opportunities, like college or a job, on the basis of what they have accomplished.
 However, these accomplishments have taken place under different circumstances, some advantageous and others not.
-In this area of research, we examine the difficult decisions and moral dilemmas that this reality presents, and test interventions that increase equality and equity in opportunities.
+In this area of research, we examine the difficult decisions and moral dilemmas that this reality presents.
+We also explore how other facets of decision-making—including our choice context and social or financial incentives—influence whether: (1) members of historically marginalized groups are offered opportunities and (2) members of historically marginalized groups seize opportunities, Finally, we use these insights to test theoretically-motivated interventions to increase equity.

 Recent Papers: